 - Comparative Law

-I am researching in the fields of International Trade Law, Law of International Sales, Comparative Contract Law, Business and Human Rights, Corporate Social Responsibility and International Corporate Governance.
+I am researching in the fields of International Trade Law, Law of International Sales, Comparative Contract Law, Business and Human Rights, ESG and International Corporate Governance.

-I am currently working on a series of articles on Comparative Contract Law as France has implemented a major reform of its law of obligations.
+I am currently working on a series of articles on Comparative Contract Law as France has implemented an overhaul of its law of obligations.

 I wrote a comparative paper between French and American Corporate Law with respect to the fiduciary duties of Controlling Shareholders under the direction of Professor Vagts whilst studying at Harvard Law School.